 - This loop starts near Wodospad Ostrowskich.
 This is a quite small waterfall located along the road 897.
-Firstly park a car somewhere along the street to take the yellow hiking trail to Przelecz Orlowicza.
-From there you are taking left to a red trail toward Smerek peak or right to reach famous mountain shelter Chatka Puchatka – the Pooh Shelter!
+Firstly, park a car somewhere along the street to take the yellow hiking trail to Przelecz Orlowicza.
+From there take left to enter the red trail toward Smerek peak.
+If you take right direction it will lead you to a famous mountain shelter Chatka Puchatka – the Pooh Shelter!

 START POINT: WODOSPAD OSTROWSKICH – a small waterfall located along the 897 road